 community righteousness and world peace.”

 The Serra Cross was place on April 26th, 1907 to honor Father Junipero Serra who is responsible for eradicating the former lives of the Indigenous Peoples and forcing them into reservations and Catholicism.
-His memorial has also been the site fo Easter Sunrise Services since 1909.
+His memorial has also been the site for Easter Sunrise Services since 1909.
 This is the oldest continuous Easter sunrise service in the country.
 The second oldest is Mt.
 Helix located in San Diego.
 By 1912, the crowd had reached 3,000, and peak attendance in the 1920’s had reached over 30,000.

 It is still in use today, but the cross itself has come under fire since 2012, when a group demanded the cross was a violation of the constitution and has moved toward removing it.
 A group known as “Save the Cross” is currently rallying to keep the historic landmark intact.